junder-git/app1_dockercompose_python_discord_quart/README.md

 ### Prerequisites
 - If not downloading as zip then you need Git (for cloning the repository)
-- Docker and Docker Compose
+- Must have Docker.
+Download and install from [Docker Desktop](https://www.docker.com/products/docker-desktop/) (for Windows).

 ### Step 1: Download the Repository
 ```bash
 git clone https://github.com/junder-git/app1_dockercompose_armv7_discordbot_flaskmanager.git